Video with transparency in Chrome, Edge, Firefox, Safari, iOS and Android, circa 2022 (updated in late 2024)

 }

-Basically, when the video element comes into frame, we tell it to play.
-When it leaves the frame, it gets paused.
+Basically, we tell the video element to play when it enters the frame.
+When it leaves the frame, it is paused.

-If you want to customize when the Intersection Observer triggers, check out the Intersection observer options.
-As an example, my threshold setting of 0.5 means I want to detect the visibility of my video when 50% of it is visible.
+Check out the Intersection Observer options if you want to customize when the Intersection Observer triggers.
+For example, my threshold setting of 0.5 means I want to detect the visibility of my video when 50% of it is visible.
 You may need different settings.

 Good luck!